nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### For Windows

-1. Ensure that you have Java `11` or above installed in your computer.
+1. Make sure that you have Java version `11` or higher installed on your computer.

-2. Double-click the file to start the app.
+2. Double-click the application file to start the app.

-3. The application should launch, and a GUI similar to the below should appear in a few seconds.
+3. After a few seconds, the application should launch, and a graphical user interface (GUI)similar to the one shown below will appear.

-**NOTE: The text of Vimification may sometimes wrap over to the next line on Windows, enlarge the window size to prevent this issue!**
+**NOTE: On Windows, the text in Vimification may occasionally wrap onto the next line.
+To avoid this issue, please enlarge the application window as needed.**

 ### For Mac

-1. Ensure that you have Java `11` Zulu SDK installed in your computer.
+1. Make sure that you have Java version `11` Zulu SDK installed on your computer.

-2. Open your Mac Terminal, and `cd` into the folder you put the JAR file in.
+2. Open the Terminal app on your Mac, and navigate to the folder where you have saved the JAR file by running the command `cd` into the path of the folder.

-3. Run `java -jar vimification.jar`.
+3. Run the command `java -jar vimification.jar` in the terminal.

-4. The application should launch, and a GUI similar to the below should appear in a few seconds.
+4. After a few seconds, the application should launch, and a graphical user interface (GUI) similar to the one shown below will appear

-**NOTE: The text of Vimification may sometimes wrap over to the next line on Mac, enlarge the window size to prevent this issue!**
+**NOTE: On Mac, the text in Vimification may occasionally wrap onto the next line.
+To avoid this issue, please enlarge the application window as needed.**

 ### For Linux

-1. Ensure that you have Java `11` Zulu SDK installed in your computer.
+1. Make sure that you have Java version `11` Zulu SDK installed on your computer.

-2. Open your Terminal, and `cd` into the folder you put the JAR file in.
+2. Open the Terminal, and navigate to the folder where you have saved the JAR file by running the command `cd` into the path of the folder.

-3. Run `java -jar vimification.jar`.
+3. Run the command `java -jar vimification.jar` in the terminal.

-4. The application should launch, and a GUI similar to the below should appear in a few seconds.
+4. After a few seconds, the application should launch, and a graphical user interface (GUI) similar to the one shown below will appear

-**NOTE: You may still be able to resize the window of Vimification in Linux to a size that is smaller than the default!
-Resize the window to full-screen if you have any difficulties seeing the tasks.**
+**NOTE: In Linux, it is possible to resize the Vimification window to a size smaller than the default.
+If you experience difficulties viewing tasks, please resize the window to full-screen.**

 <img class="ui-img" src="images/ug-images/1.bootup.png" alt="Ui Image" title="Overall User Interface">
 <br><br>